About Challenger Sports

 2021

-Despite not being allowed to bring over any foreign coaches, summer camp numbers continue to make Challenger the most popular soccer camp in the USA.
+Despite not being allowed to bring over any foreign coaches, summer camp numbers continue to make International Soccer Camps the most popular soccer camp in the USA.

 Some within the company believe that the fact that we managed to cater for 35,000 kids so soon after a global pandemic could in fact be our greatest achievement.